 As a fine artist my painting installations World Tragedy have been exhibited in London, New York, Paris, as well as municipal galleries.
 From 2004 I have been working on the Flower Portraits and this interest led me to study plant nomenclature and horticulture at Capel Manor in 2010 (RHS level 2) and was awarded a special bursary by the Royal Horticultural Society to gain practical experience at The Eden Project and Lost Gardens of Heligan.

-She produced gallery education workshops for special needs groups at the National Portrait Gallery and Arts Council Touring Exhibitions, the Whitechapel Arts Gallery and various schools and colleges over the following ten years.
-She produced sculpture reliefs for Living Paintings Trust, as well as designing and fabricating large tactile installations for municiple galleries, such as ‘Dance in a Box’ for the Royal Festival Hall and ‘Breaking the Mould’ for the National Portrait Gallery.
+I have produced an extensive range of gallery education workshops ; at the National Portrait Gallery and Arts Council Touring Exhibitions; the Whitechapel Arts Gallery and various schools and colleges.
+I freelanced as a master artist for the Living Paintings Trust, as well as designing and fabricating large tactile installations for municipal galleries, such as ‘Dance in a Box’ for the Royal Festival Hall and ‘Breaking the Mould’ for the National Portrait Gallery.

 I have just had the opportunity to study a masters in Costume Design for Performance at London College of Fashion as a student coming from industry.
 With the assistance of a Vice Chancellor’s scholarship I qualified with distinction in February 2018.